Jeli04/CS100-Final-Project/README.md

 7. The program should now be running and the user should prompted with the Main Menu!

  ## Testing
  Our project utilized the Google Test framework to test each of our .cpp files from src folder.
 We had tested the functionality and the non-functionality part of our program to get a wide range of testing throughout our project.
-We also utilized Valgrind to check for  memory leaks.